 Tips on how to decorate a small entryway in your home to add character and charm.
 Your guests will be greeted by such an inviting space!

-If you asked me which space in our home has given me the most trouble when decorating, I would easily say our small entryway.
+If you asked me which space in our home has given me the most trouble, I would easily say it was how to decorate our small entryway.
 It’s tiny, awkward, and I have spent so many hours just staring it down, trying to figure out a decor plan.

 Recently I decided to just tackle it, and to be honest, it was going simple that made the most sense.
 I was overthinking it and trying to be super creative when coming up with possibilities.